hashPhoeNiX/custom-neovim-config/DATABASE_CONFIG.md

 ## Troubleshooting

-### Error: "dbt query command not found"
+### Error: "dbt show command not found"

-- Your dbt version is < 1.5.0
+- Your dbt version is older or dbt is not installed properly
-- Solution: Upgrade dbt or fallback to vim-dadbod
+- Solution: Run `dbt --version` to check, or install/upgrade dbt

 ### Error: "Not in a dbt project"